nandi-exe/unit2_2024/README.md

 3. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standad deviation, minimum, maximum, and median.
 4. ```(SL)```The Local samples are stored in a csv file and ```(HL)``` posted to the remote server.
 5. Create a prediction the subsequent 12 hours for both temperature and humidity.
-6. A poster summarizing the visual representations, model and analysis is created and communicated.
+6. A poster summarizing the visual representations, model and analysis is created.
+The poster includes a recommendation about healthy levels for Temperature and Humidity.

 # Criteria B: Design